trinityu/trinityu.github.io/index.md

 			var reverse = self.getReverseAnimation(animation);
 			var duration = self.getAnimationDuration(animation, true);

-			// if target view is above (higher index)
-			// then fade in target view
+			 if target view is above (higher index) then fade in target view
-			// and after fade in then hide previous view instantly if (fromIndex<toIndex) {
+			 and after fade in then hide previous view instantly if (fromIndextoIndex) {
 				self.setElementAnimation(from, null);
 				self.setElementAnimation(to, null);
 				self.showViewByMediaQuery(to);